Double-Counting Suggestions for Additional Majors in SCS

 - CS majors should count one computational biology elective courses (of at least 9 units) above the 300 level toward the “free CS elective” category as general SCS electives.

-With the above advice, the following six courses will not satisfy any requirement in the CS or AI major and be unique to the additional major in computational biology.
+The following six courses will not satisfy any requirement in the CS or AI major and be unique to the additional major in computational biology.

 - 03-220 or 03-221: Genetics